cjacker/opensource-toolchain-stm8/README.md

 sudo stm8flash -cstlinkv2 -pstm8s208mb -w STM8S207/main.ihx
 ```

-This firmware will set the requires option bytes, also blink the LED on board. by default, it toggle PH2 for STM8S207 and PD0 for STM8S105, you can modify the codes according to your development board.
+This firmware will set the option bytes, also blink a LED on board, by default, it toggle PH2 for STM8S207 and PD0 for STM8S105, you can modify the codes according to your development board.

 ### stm8gal
 After bootloader enabled, we can use stm8gal and UART to flash the development board wired up with a USB cable.